droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./share/qt** - Materials related to Qt but not directly used by Core.

-./share/qt/extract_strings_qt.py - [Converts certain strings into Qt 4-friendly strings if needed.](https://github.com/bitcoin/bitcoin/pull/521)
+./share/qt/extract\_strings\_qt.py - [Converts certain strings into Qt 4-friendly strings if needed.](https://github.com/bitcoin/bitcoin/pull/521)

 ./share/qt/Info.plist.in - OS X bundle kickoff file.
-Processed by AC_CONFIG_FILES() to generate ./share/qt/Info.plist, which is included in the root of the OS X build.
+Processed by AC\_CONFIG\_FILES() to generate ./share/qt/Info.plist, which is included in the root of the OS X build.

 ./share/qt/protobuf.pri - *qmake* file integrating Payment Protocol (BIP 70) with *protoc*.
 [Required OpenSSL & Qt.](https://github.com/bitcoin/bitcoin/pull/2539). [*Removed in 0.14*](https://github.com/bitcoin/bitcoin/pull/8783).

-**./share/rpcuser** - Helps create multi-user RPC login credentials. *[Added in 0.12](https://github.com/bitcoin/bitcoin/pull/7044)*.

-./share/rpcuser/rpcuser.py - Creates multi-user RPC login credentials.

 **./src** - The subdirectory with all the Core-specific code.

-./src/.clang-format - Sets the rules for *clang-format*, a program that formats C/C++/ObjC code. *[Added in 0.10](https://github.com/bitcoin/bitcoin/pull/4498)*.
+./src/.clang-format - Sets the rules for *clang-format*, a program that formats C/C++/ObjC code. [*Added in 0.10*](https://github.com/bitcoin/bitcoin/pull/4498).

 ./src/addrdb.cpp - Includes code for the classes allowing access to peers.dat (the IP address DB) (CAddrDB) and banlist.dat (the banned node DB) (CBanDB), along with ban list entries (CBanEntry). [*Moved from ./src/net.cpp in 0.14*](https://github.com/bitcoin/bitcoin/pull/8085).